nullidea2602/case_study_cyclistic/Drafts/Cyclistic Case Study Report.md

 ```

 #### Data Storage & SQL Schema
-- The dataset is structured in a SQL table as follows:
+- The dataset could be structured in a SQL table as follows:

 ```
 CREATE TABLE bike_rides (